FAMILY LAW ARTICLES

-I had a client who walked into my office, panic-stricken, because her husband wanted to reduce his spousal support payments to her.
+I had a client who walked into my office, panic-stricken because her husband wanted to reduce his spousal support payments to her.
 He had already been paying support for about as long as the parties had been married – almost 15 years, as I recall.
 He had remarried, and he’d learned somewhere about the “rule” that spousal support should only last for “half the duration of the marriage.”

 Well, that “rule” only applies to marriages of short duration, and not to marriages of well over ten years.
 It’s more of a guideline, really, to quote one of my favorite Disney characters.
 And “duration of the marriage” is merely one of a long list of factors the court must consider when modifying or terminating post-judgment support.
 It would still be an uphill battle, I told the client at the outset.
 Several factors appeared to support Husband’s request to terminate his obligation, including my client’s failure, over the years, to make any efforts to become self-supporting.

-After looking at many factors, I noted that Husband’s standard of living had markedly increased over the past decade and a half.
+After looking at many factors, I noted that the Husband’s standard of living had markedly increased over the past decade and a half.
 I noted that the support awarded in the Judgment was far less than the parties’ marital standard of living would have indicated.
-When I ran the numbers from that perspective, it appeared to me that Husband had gotten away with a spousal support order that was a couple hundred dollars a month lower than it could have been.
+When I ran the numbers from that perspective, it appeared to me that Husband had gotten away with a spousal support order that was a couple of hundred dollars a month lower than it could have been.
 I couldn’t go back in time to relitigate that, but I decided I wanted to ask for an increase in spousal support, as a tactic.
 The facts certainly gave me a good-faith basis to make the argument.
-My client insisted she just wanted to keep her support where it had been for years, and wasn’t interested in getting any additional monthly money.
-But she agreed to the tactic – which would serve the purpose of trying to push Husband into settlement or, if that didn’t work, give the court a reason at law not to terminate.
+My client insisted she just wanted to keep her support where it had been for years and wasn’t interested in getting any additional monthly money.
+But she agreed to the tactic – which would serve the purpose of trying to push Husband into a settlement or, if that didn’t work, give the court a reason at law not to terminate.